-All staff have a key role to play in identifying concerns and provide early help for children.

-To achieve this, they will:

-- Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - Ensure children know that there are adults in the school who they can approach if they are worried or have concerns. - Plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe. - Lead and ensure robust arrangements and procedures are in place to effectively manage and regularly monitor the school online safety, and specifically appropriate filtering and monitoring on school devices and school networks which are reflected in this Child Protection Policy, including awareness of ease of access to mobile phone networks. - Attend training to be aware of and alert to the signs of abuse. - Maintain an attitude of "it could happen here" with regards to safeguarding. - Record their concerns if they are worried that a child is being abused and report these to the DSL as soon as practical that day.
-If the DSL is not contactable immediately a Deputy DSL should be informed. - Be prepared to refer directly to social care, and the police if appropriate, if there is a risk of significant harm and the DSL or their Deputy is not available. - Follow the allegations procedures if the disclosure is an allegation against a member of staff. - Follow the procedures set out by the LRSCP and take account of guidance issued by the DfE KCSiE 2023. - Support pupils in line with their child protection plan, child in need plan, LAC Care Plan. - Treat information with confidentiality but never promising to "keep a secret." - Notify the DSL or their Deputy of any child on a child protection plan or child in need plan who has unexplained absence. - Understand early help and be prepared to identify and support children who may benefit from early help. - Liaise with other agencies that support pupils and provide early help. - Ensure they know who the DSL and Deputy DSLs are and know how to contact them. - Have an awareness of the Child Protection Policy, the Behaviour Policy, the Staff Behaviour Policy (or Code of Conduct), procedures relating to the safeguarding response for children who go missing from education and the role of the DSL.
+- 24.1.1 All staff have a key role to play in identifying concerns and provide early help for children.
+To achieve this, they will: - 24.1.2 Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - 24.1.3 Ensure children know that there are adults in the school who they can approach if they are worried or have concerns. - 24.1.4 Plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe. - 24.1.5 Lead and ensure robust arrangements and procedures are in place to effectively manage and regularly monitor the school online safety, and specifically appropriate filtering and monitoring on school devices and school networks which are reflected in this Child Protection Policy, including awareness of ease of access to mobile phone networks.
+In agreement with the Governing body and trust - 24.1.6 Attend training to be aware of and alert to the signs of abuse. - 24.1.7 Maintain an attitude of "it could happen here" with regards to safeguarding. - 24.1.8 Record their concerns if they are worried that a child is being abused and report these to the DSL as soon as practical that day.
+If the DSL is not contactable immediately a Deputy DSL should be informed. - 24.1.9 Be prepared to refer directly to social care, and the police if appropriate, if there is a risk of significant harm and the DSL or their Deputy is not available. - 24.1.10 Follow the allegations procedures if the disclosure is an allegation against a member of staff. - 24.1.11 Follow the procedures set out by the LRSCP and take account of guidance issued by the DfE KCSiE 2024. - 24.1.12 Support pupils in line with their child protection plan, child in need plan, LAC Care Plan. - 24.1.13 Treat information with confidentiality but never promising to "keep a secret." - 24.1.14 Notify the DSL or their Deputy of any child on a child protection plan or child in need plan who has unexplained absence. - 24.1.15 Understand early help and be prepared to identify and support children who may benefit from early help, to include children who are frequently missing/goes missing from education, home or care, has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in alternative provision or a pupil referral unit, has a parent or carer in custody or is affected by parental offending.

+- 24.1.16 Liaise with other agencies that support pupils and provide early help. - 24.1.17 Ensure they know who the DSL and Deputy DSLs are and know how to contact them. - 24.1.18 Have an awareness of the Child Protection Policy, the Behaviour Policy, the Staff Behaviour Policy (or Code of Conduct), procedures relating to the safeguarding response for children who go missing from education and the role of the DSL.

-Senior Leadership Team responsibilities:
+25. Senior Leadership/Management Team responsibilities: